Hummingbird Mini Bentwood Box

 This box features a Hummingbird crest by Coast Salish artist and lawyer Shain Jackson.
 Hummingbirds are known as nurturers who naturally soothe and heal.
 They are symbols of love, beauty and compassion.

 Shain Jackson is a Coast Salish artist from the First Nation community of Sechelt.
 He is a lawyer who has represented the interests of Indigenous communities and organizations throughout British Columbia in relation to a broad array of issues.
-After years devoted to the legal profession, Shain has taken a break to follow his passion as an artist.
-Currently, Shain is the President of Spirit Works Limited, an Indigenous-owned, operated and staffed company focused on the design, production and distribution of Indigenous artwork such as jewelry, bentwood boxes, paddles, and so on.
+After years devoted to the legal profession, Jackson has taken a break to follow his passion as an artist.
+Currently, Jackson is the president of Spirit Works, an Indigenous-owned, operated and staffed company focused on the design, production and distribution of Indigenous artwork such as jewelry, bentwood boxes, paddles, and so on.